skrysmanski/devlog/content/articles/dotnet/cppcli-cheat-sheet.md

 }
 ```

-Using a managed type that comes //from another file in the same project// on the other hand requires you to include it in the file you want to use it.
+Using a managed type that comes *from another file in the same project* on the other hand requires you to include it in the file you want to use it.
 Or to be more precise: You need to include its method signatures (`.h` file( - not the actual implementation (`.cpp` file).

 ```c++/cli
 #include "MyOtherClass.h"